paulosabayomi/CustUp/README.md

 See more sources in the Options below.

-If you don't like to use another HTML elements to control the upload, you can set the UI tools to not display on the default UI.
+If you wants to use another HTML elements to control the upload, you can set the UI tools to not display on the default UI.

 ```js
 const options = {